 Meri Jung - One Man Army: Originally titled 'Mass' in Telugu the film was later dubbed and released in Tamil with the title 'Veeran'.
 It went on to become a blockbuster in both languages.
 The Hindi-dubbed version of the film was aired on several Hindi-language channels and went on to become popular with TV viewers.
-Its fight sequences went viral on online video websites like YouTube.
+Its fight sequences went viral online.
 Nagarjuna stars as Mass in 'Meri Jung', a man seeking vengeance against gangsters for murdering his best friend.

 Robbery: The film was released in 2005 under the title 'Super'.
 Nagarjuna co-starred with Sonu Sood, Ayesha Takia and Anushka Shetty.
 He played the role of Akhil, a hi-tech thief and featured several thrilling action sequences and heist scenes.
 Nagarjuna's chemistry with leading ladies Ayesha Takia and Anushka Shetty also proved to be a winning combination for the film to court box office success.
 The Hindi-dubbed version of the movie went on garner some decent TRPs due to its offbeat humour, dialogues, stylish action sequences and energetic dance numbers.